 Here are some resources with information about how to test your pipelines.

-- The Apache Beam WordCount Example contains an example of logging and testing a pipeline with
+- The Apache Beam WordCount Walkthrough contains an example of logging and testing a pipeline with

 Direct Runner prerequisites and setup

-You must specify your dependency on the Direct Runner.
+When using Java, you must specify your dependency on the Direct Runner in your